novinfard/SmartWallet/README.md

 # SmartWallet
 This is an iOS application for managing money written in Swift language.
-The different reports is presented in the application to help the user managing the money and keeping track of it easily.
+Different reports are presented in the application to help the user managing the money and keeping track of it easily.

 <!--
 ## Screenshots